 I wrote this in April (typed on my Silverette Silver-Reed Typewriter) and I suppose I should explain it and confess (!)
 I used to hate Seagulls, they just seemed to be everywhere making a racket all the time.
 In my previous flat they used to wake me at 6am most mornings.
 When I used to go to the park there were loads of them everywhere.
 What are Gulls doing in the park?
 Why aren’t they by the sea?

 Then I moved to another flat and for the last 8 years Lesser Black-Backed Gulls have nested on the roof.
 There have been various ‘adventures’ with Chicks falling out of the nest, but the most memorable one was in 2005 when a Chick fell down and the parents abandoned it.
 I rang a local Bird Rescue Centre and the lady said she was inundated with Gull Chicks, she asked if I she gave me instructions was I willing to look after it?
 I did and the Chick was named Jasper.
 It is hard to talk about Jasper without sounding over sentimental and over the top.
 Suffice it to say that the little Gull Chick had a profound effect on me and changed my life in many ways.

 They say you have to be careful that you don’t ‘imprint’ on wild animals when you care for them.
 Jasper did get very fond of me and used to follow me around the garden – the lady at the rescue centre advised me to shoo it away but I could never bring myself to do it.
-I am not sure if I imprinted on Jasper, I think it is more likely that he (or she) imprinted on me and left traces of his (or her 😀) little webbed feet all over my heart (warned you about the sentimentality!)
+I am not sure if I imprinted on Jasper, I think it is more likely that he or she imprinted on me.

 Jasper Having A Bath